sridharaniruddha/Code-Quiz/README.md

 ## User Story
 I want to create a web application that allows users to test their coding knowledge by taking a timed quiz that provides their scores instantly.

+## Acceptance Criteria

+I will have completed my brief once the following conditions are met
+* A start button that when clicked a timer starts and the first question appears.

+  * Questions contain buttons for each answer.
+  *
+  * When an answer is clicked, the next question appears
+  *
+  * If the answer clicked was incorrect then subtract time from the clock

+* The quiz should end when all questions are answered or the timer reaches 0.

+  * When the game ends, it should display the score and give the user the ability to save their initials and their score

 ## Table of Contents
 - Features
 - Screenshots